DIT PERFORMANCE (December 31, 2024)

-DIT performance as of March 31, 2024, a first quarter 2024 commentary, and a 2022 Annual Report by the TOD's President appear below.
+DIT performance as of December 31, 2024, a fourth quarter 2024 commentary, and the 2023 Annual Report by the TOD's President appear below.

 Average Annual Returns